 What does Arabica Coffee taste like?

-What really makes Arabica special is its natural sweetness and delicate, complex flavor.
-The taste is much more balanced and intricate compared to other coffee species.
+What really makes Arabica special is its natural sweetness and smoothness.
+The taste is much more balanced and complex compared to other coffee species.

 When expertly roasted, Arabica beans produce a brew with hints of chocolate, caramel, berries, and other fruity notes.
 There is bright acidity but it’s smooth rather than harsh or bitter.